 The following are the main strengths and areas for development identified in the evaluation:

 As a means of building on these strengths and to address areas for development, the following key recommendations are made:

-Post-evaluation meetings were held with the teachers of Irish and with the principal at the conclusion of the evaluation at which the draft findings and recommendations of the evaluation were presented and discussed.
+Post-evaluation meetings were held with the the principal and the teacher in charge of Guidance and at the conclusion of the evaluation when the draft findings and recommendations of the evaluation were presented and discussed.